umbraco/UmbracoDocs/umbraco-cms/extending/README.md

 ---
-versionFrom: 9.0.0
-versionTo: 10.0.0
-product: "CMS"
-meta.Title: "Learn about extending the functionality of Umbraco" meta.Description: "This section shows the different ways you can extend Umbraco.
+description: "This section shows the different ways you can extend Umbraco.
 From Content Apps to Backoffice tours, and many more."
 ---

 # Extending Umbraco